apache/incubator-kie-kogito-docs/CONTRIBUTING.md

 :x: _Passive:_ The Limits window is used to specify the minimum and maximum values.
 :white_check_mark: _Active:_ In the Limits window, specify the minimum and maximum values.

 Use second person (you).
 Avoid first person (I, we, us).
-Be gender neutral.
+Be gender-neutral.
 Use the appropriate tone.
 Write for a global audience.

 :x: We can add a model to the project that we created in the previous step.
 :white_check_mark: You can add a model to the project that you created in the previous step.